 He has accomplished research achievements in the following highly competitive fields with high translational potential: Functional rejuvenation of aged stem cells via inhibition of RhoGTPAses, target-oriented, therapeutic manipulation of adult haematopoietic stem cells and intelligent and innovative stem cell genetics.

 Past President, Lenhard Rudolph

 Prof. K. Lenhard Rudolph has presided over the DGfA between 2008 and 2014.
-He is the Director of the Fritz-Lipmann-Institute for Age Research in Jena.
+He was Director of the Fritz-Lipmann-Institute for Age Research in Jena from 2012-2017.